Ruby

 print 'Created price ID: ' + created_price_for_spain['id']

 Returns stored price calculation object by id.
-Implemented in
+Implemented in `get_calculation_by_id` function.

-If you want to fetch all calculations you performed, you can use
+If you want to fetch all calculations you performed, you can use `get_prices` function, which accepts optional options object with the following optional parameters:

-limit | number | Limit for pagination |
+| `limit` | `number` | Limit for pagination |

-page | number | Page number, starting from 1 |
+| `page` | `number` | Page number, starting from 1 |